 Next, after a certain period has passed, the lender will try to auction the property at a public sale.
 However, not all homes that fall into foreclosure go to public sale.
 Owners have the right to make up back payments up to a point, the timing of which varies from jurisdiction to jurisdiction.

 Real estate investors and homebuyers see profit in buying foreclosures because they can often buy the property for the amount owed, picking up the home owner's equity for free.

 Effects of California Law

 States have varying laws governing foreclosures and some follow California law.
 To completely understand your rights as a foreclosure buyer, contact a local real estate lawyer.
 However, realize that for a long time in California, a real estate agent could not represent a foreclosure investor if all of the following four statements were true:

 - The home qualifies as the seller's personal residence.

-- The property is a single family home or 2 to 4 units.
+- The property is a single-family home or two to four units.

 - A Notice of Default has been filed in the public records against the property.